scipy/scipy/doc/source/tutorial/ndimage.rst

     shape of the kernel by its non-zero elements.

-    The :func:`rank_filter` function calculates a multi-dimensional rank filter.
+    The :func:`rank_filter` function calculates a multidimensional rank filter.
 The *rank* may be less then zero, i.e., *rank* = -1 indicates the largest element.
 Either the sizes of a rectangular kernel or the footprint of the kernel must be provided.
 The *size* parameter,